 Conducting vulnerability scan and penetration testing is one of the 12 requirements of PCI DSS certification.
 With VAPT such errors like cross-site scripting and security misconfigurations can be easily identified and corrected.

-When PCI DSS audits are carried out, risk assessment is performed along; PCI QSA also ensures all systems are regularly updated and patch system are optimized according to the latest developments.
-Such intricate scrutiny and updates removes all kind of security vulnerabilities making it easier for Fintech firms to ensure proper security of cardholders’ data.
+When PCI DSS audits are carried out, risk assessment is performed along; PCI QSA companies in India also ensures all systems are regularly updated and patch system are optimized according to the latest developments.
+Such intricate scrutiny and updates remove all kinds of security vulnerabilities making it easier for Fintech firms to ensure proper security of cardholders’ data.

 Possible Impact: Today customers look for green padlock while shopping online.
 Green padlock represents SSL, which means all transactions on this site are secured with an advanced level of encryption.
 Missing SSL/TLS certificate on the main page can lead to customer churn.